Muriwai

 Muriwai, also called Muriwai Beach, is a coastal community on the west coast of the Auckland Region in the North Island of New Zealand.
 The black-sand surf beach and surrounding area is a popular recreational area for Aucklanders.
 The Muriwai Regional Park includes a nesting site for a large colony of gannets.

 The New Zealand Ministry for Culture and Heritage gives a translation of "water's end" for Muriwai.

 Geology

 The Muriwai area was uplifted from the sea floor between 3 and 5 million years ago.
 Much of the landscape is formed by remnants of the eastern side of the Waitākere Volcano, notably the pillow lava formations seen along the cliffs south of Muriwai beach.
+The area is primarily formed by sand, sedimentary rock and piha conglomerate.
+Cliff walls dominate much of southern Muriwai.
+Muriwai Beach has black sand, caused by the iron content derived from the ancient volcanoes in the area, including the large Kaipara Volcano which was situated offshore from the Kaipara Heads, and erupted 23-16 million years ago.
+The black sand is moved up the west coast of the North Island by longshore drift.

+Oaia Island is an island located off the coast of Muriwai.

+Biodiversity

+Motutara Island at Muriwai is a rare mainland colony for Australasian gannets.
+The rare korowai gecko is endemic to Muriwai area, primarily found in the sand dunes of Muriwai Beach.